 Cards are ordered on Monday afternoons (assuming there are enough cards to justify placing an order) and usually take anywhere from 5 to 7 business days for you to receive them in the mail.
 Cards can be “RUSH” ordered, but there is a small fee.
-Cards come in VERY PLAIN envelopes do not throw them away mistaking them for “junk mail.”
+Cards come in VERY PLAIN envelopes, be sure you do not throw it away mistaking it for “junk mail.”

 I received my card, but have not received my PIN.
 What should I do?

 An EZ PIN has been ordered for you; therefore, you will not receive anything in the mail in regards to your PIN.
 Upon receipt of your card, please contact the bank and we will get you set up with EZ PIN instructions.
 EZ PIN creation is fully automated and takes about 2 minutes.

 What should I do if I forget my PIN?

 You are the only one who has access to your PIN.
 If you are unable to remember your PIN, a replacement can be ordered.
 You can request a new EZ PIN number by contacting any of our four facilities.
 Within minutes, a new EZ PIN Reference number can be generated and your new PIN created.